 - Collaborative Sharing: Grafna allows users easily share dashboards with other users to collaborate.

 - Alerts and Notifications: With the help of Grafana alerts, users can stay updated with data changes.
-Users can easily create notifications alerts and send them to Slack, PagerDuty, SMS, E-Mail, and many more.
+Users can easily create notification alerts and send them to Slack, PagerDuty, SMS, E-Mail, and many more.

 - Templates: Grafana provides a plethora of pre-built dashboard templates and users can also create their own templates.